jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 &nbsp;

 The softmax model is really confident about nearly all the images in the validation set, whereas the LLLA model has a flatter confidence distribution.
 Can't stop now!
-When does the LLLA model produces high or low confidence predictions?
+When does the LLLA model produce high or low confidence predictions?
 It's difficult to come to a general conclusion on this, but interestingly the LLLA model can produce predictions with both high and low confidence even when the softmax prediction confidence is high.